Search

 Clarinet

 Sabine Meyer has enjoyed success as a soloist with more than three hundred orchestras in Germany and abroad.
-She has made guest appearances with all the major orchestras in Germany and has been engaged by the world's leading orchestras, including the Vienna Philharmonic, the Chicago Symphony Orchestra, the London Philharmonic Orchestra, the NHK Symphony Orchestra Tokyo, the Orchestre de la Suisse Romande, the Berlin Philharmonic, the Radio Symphony Orchestras in Vienna, Basel, Warsaw, Prague and Budapest, as well as numerous other orchestras.
+She has made guest appearances with all the major orchestras in Germany and has been engaged by the world's leading orchestras, including the Vienna Philharmonic, the Chicago Symphony Orchestra, the London Philharmonic Orchestra, the NHK Symphony Orchestra Tokyo, the Orchestre de la Suisse Romande, the Berlin Philharmonic, the radio symphony orchestras in Vienna, Basel, Warsaw, Prague and Budapest as well as numerous other orchestras.

 et des Lettres".

-Check out our "Backstage" interview with Sabine Meyer here!
+Take a look at our "Backstage" interview with Sabine Meyer here!

-November 16, 2021
+november 16, 2021 , 20:00